barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 into trouble with lifetimes.

-While using mutexes to protect data as described above is surely a very common (maybe the most common) use case, there are valid reasons to use a mutex to protect sections of code rather than data.
-We can achieve this in rust with the `Mutex<()>` specialization, where `()` in Rust is (in this case) equivalent to `void`.
+While using mutexes to protect data as described above is surely a very common (maybe _the_ most common) use case, there are valid reasons to use a mutex to protect sections of code rather than data.
+We can achieve this in Rust with the `Mutex<()>` specialization, where `()` in Rust is (in this case) equivalent to `void`.
 To lock this mutex we can just call